Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Seasons: 3

-The REI Co-op Wonderland 6 (with a Mudroom) is the best tent for a large family.
+The REI Wonderland 6 (with a Mudroom) is the top tent for a large family.
 Without the mudroom, this is a six-person tent, but with the mudroom attachment, you could sleep three more.

 To begin with, the Wonderland is a well-rated car camping tent.
-It has an enormous peak height, tons of floor space, and a durable 150-denier polyester floor.
+It has a spacious interior with an enormous peak height, tons of floor area, and a durable 150-denier polyester floor.

 The mudroom attachment makes this tent spectacular, as it acts as the rain fly and adds a stunning 56 square feet of usable space to the tent.